-- 1 Mental Health ALOS reported quarterly - 2 No comparison from March 2017 as Mental Health waiting times moved from reporting18 weeks to 9 weeks - 3 No data available for April June 2017 due to the migration to EMIS
+- 1 Mental Health ALOS reported quarterly - 2 No comparison from March 2017 as Mental Health waiting times moved from reporting18 weeks to 9 weeks.
+Data unavailable for August 2017 at time of reporting, therefore no September comparison - 3 No data available for April May 2017 due to the migration to EMIS.
+June updated in August 2017.